jennifernakinwale/jenniferkin/content/authors/admin/_index.md

 ---

 Hello.
-I am a Computer Science Ph.D. student at the <a href = "https://www.uc.edu">University of Cincinnati</a>, advised by <a href = "https://researchdirectory.uc.edu/p/lee5sk"> Dr. Seokki Lee </a>.
+I am a Computer Science Ph.D. student at the <a href = "https://www.uc.edu">University of Cincinnati (UC) </a>, advised by <a href = "https://researchdirectory.uc.edu/p/lee5sk"> Dr. Seokki Lee </a>.
 I am broadly interested in research on data provenance, databases, and machine learning and I am affiliated with the <a href = "https://shek21.github.io/people/">Databases Group</a>.

+I received the Graduate Student Engineer of the Month (July 2024) from UC.
 Before joining UC, I graduated with a Bachelor of Science (First Class Honours) in Computer Science from the University of Ibadan, Nigeria, and was awarded the best graduating student in the computer science department.

-Professionally, I have gained experience in various fields, including business process analysis, data analysis, software design, project management, and change management.
+Professionally, I have gained experience in various fields, including business process analysis, data science and engineering, data analysis, software design, project management, and change management.
 Additionally, I enjoy mentoring young people and underrepresented individuals in STEM.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.